akoukovistas/code-examples-for-articles/README.md

 1. Components in salesforce Aura VS LWS.
 2. Using PriceBooks and implementing a mass repricing service.
 3. Using SalesForce triggers.

+WordPress
+1. Building a product scraper for WooCommerce.
+2. Working with webhooks and WordPress.
+3. Extending the WooCommerce API.